 New members have a choice of three retirement plans, a Defined Benefit (DB) Plan, a Defined Contribution (DC) Plan and a Combined Plan.
 The DB plan offers an annual retirement allowance based on final average salary times a percentage that varies based on years of service, or an allowance based on a member's lifetime contributions and earned interest matched by STRS Ohio funds divided by an actuarially determined annuity factor.
 The DC Plan allows members to place all their member contributions and employer contributions equal to 10.5 percent of earned compensation into an investment account.
 Investment decisions are made by the member.
-A member is eligible to receive a retirement benefit at age 50 and termination of employment.

-Notes to the Basic Financial Statements For the Fiscal Year Ended June 30,2008
+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30,2009